geeky-rish/cansat/README.md

 ### Contributing

 Contributions are welcome!
 If you have suggestions or improvements, feel free to open an issue or submit a pull request.

+### License

+This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.

+Copyright Notice
+Copyright (C) 2024 geeky-rish (Legal name: Rishi P Kulkarni).
+All rights reserved.

+This project is free to use and modify, but it must remain under the same license terms.
+Redistribution and commercial use are not allowed.